-The purpose of the privacy audit is to assess your website to determine if you’re perfectly compliant or if there’s room for improvement to your data privacy strategy.
-There are three different result levels depending on the level of compliance of your website.
-The criteria used to measure the risk level is dependent on the following three factors: 1) First party cookies, 2) Third Party Cookies 3) Third Party Requests.
-Please use this guide to help you with any definition questions you may have.
+The purpose of the privacy audit is to check your website to determine if it is already fully privacy compliant or if there’s room for improvement with your data privacy strategy.
+There are three different results levels, depending on your website’s current level of risk or data compliance: low, medium or high.
+Risk level is dependent on the following three factors: 1) first-party cookies, 2) third-party cookies 3) third-party requests.
+This guide provides more information about definitions of these and other terms.

-High Risk – Strong demonstrable proof of lack of compliance.
-This audit has found that your html website potentially sets a large amount of third party cookies and third party requests, possibly without asking for explicit user consent.
-Due to the high risk of fines, our legal team recommends to take action as soon as possible.
+High Risk – Strong, demonstrable proof of the lack of data compliance.
+This audit has found that your website sets a large number of first-party cookies, third-party cookies, and/or third-party requests.
+Due to the high risk of fines and the loss of visitors’ trust, our legal team recommends taking action to achieve data compliance as soon as possible.

-Medium Risk – Demonstrable proof of lack of compliance.
-This audit has found that your website sets either an above average amount of A) First Party Cookies OR B) Third Party Cookies and/or Third Party Requests, without asking for explicit user consent.
-Due to the high risk of fines, our legal team recommends to take action as soon as possible.
+Medium Risk – Demonstrable proof of the lack of data compliance.
+This audit has found that your website sets an above average number of first-party cookies, third-party cookies, and/or third-party requests.
+Due to the high risk of fines and the loss of visitors’ trust, our legal team recommends taking action to achieve compliance as soon as possible.

-Low Risk – This audit has found that your website might set First Party Cookies without asking for explicit user consent.
-There have been no Third Party Cookies and/or Third Party Requests found.
+Low Risk – This audit has found that your website might set first-party cookies.
+No third-party cookies and/or third-party requests were found.

 Once you have identified which Cookies and Requests are being used by your website, you can begin to ask your website visitors for consent.
 A CMP (consent management platform), is a simple solution in managing, gathering and storing consent in a legally compliant manner.